 Target engagement is the key in vitro/in vivo tool that can dramatically improve the probability of success for a lead compound, to move forward in the drug discovery pipeline.
 Efficacy readout alone can be easily confounded by a number of uncontrolled events.
 However, target engagement readout offers several benefits:

 - It reports on the activity on the primary target so is devoid of too many off-targets events

-- It is best suited for structure activity relationship studies in cells
+- It is best suited for structure-activity relationship (SAR) studies in cells

 - It can be often adapted to become a pharmacodynamic readout for in vivo studies

 We evaluate the development of a suite of biological assays and tools, even at very early drug discovery stages, in order to make sure we work primarily on targets and compounds with a high probability of success.
 We know that every single target might have its own assay requirements and we want to be prepared for the majority of scenarios.
 Therefore, we developed and optimized various technologies for target engagement assays.

 Among the most successful strategies and technologies that we use are: